furudean/website/src/routes/blog/portfolio-site-2021.svelte.md

 ---
 title: Crafting the portfolio site
 date: 2021-02-26T00:00:00
 summary: Updated portfolio website for 2021.
-Built with Sapper and Svelte
+Built with Sapper and Svelte.
+coverImageUrl: /media/projects/type-kana/session.jpg
-tags: [website-2021]
+tags: [portfolio-site-2021]
 ---

 ![Graphic that has the text 'Making of the 2021 portfolio site' repeated three times, the middle row with linguistic guide lines](/media/projects/portfolio-site-2021/cover.png)